 Sam wanted to beg them to stay.
 She couldn’t handle this.
 She couldn’t bear it.
 Tracy.
 Angela.
 She had to call them.
 Her hands were shaking so badly she could barely make the call to her eldest sister.

 “Are you losing your mind without your man?”
-Tracy asked in a teasing tone.
+Tracy’s teasing tone barely registered with Sam.

 “What?
 Sam?
 What’s wrong?”

 “It’s Dad.
 You need to come.
 Tell Ang, too.
 Hurry.”

 “He’s… Just come.
 As fast as you can.”

 Sam moved around to the other side of the bed and gazed down at her dad’s face.
 Tears threatened, but she fought them off, determined to stay strong for Celia, who was hysterical.

 They’d been on borrowed time for almost four years now, during which Skip’s once-robust world had been reduced to three rooms.
 He’d been trapped in a kind of hell she wouldn’t wish on her worst enemy.
 All that time, she’d known that at some point his body would surrender the fight.

 Knowing it could happen at any time didn’t make the reality easier, though.